Compliance

 Times said on 24 August, citing unnamed sources.

-The report said that HSBC’s Swiss private bank has told affected
+Media reports said HSBC’s Swiss private bank has told

-clients that they would no longer be able to use its
+affected clients that they would no longer be able to use

-services; it would be sending letters advising them to move their
+its services; it would be sending letters advising them to move

-accounts elsewhere in the coming months, a source said.
+their accounts elsewhere in the coming months, a source

 The move was initially reported by Bloomberg.